jnbolsen/homepage-install-script/README.md

 # Homepage install and update script
 This script installs [Homepage](https://gethomepage.dev/installation/) from source, or updates from source if it is already installed and a newer version is available.
+See [`AI_PROMPT.md`](https://github.com/jnbolsen/homepage-install-script/edit/main/AI_PROMPT.md) for more detail on what the script does.

 > [!NOTE]
 > The script installs dependencies and builds using pnpm [as recommended](https://gethomepage.dev/installation/source/).
 The latest verison is installed globally using npm.